KirstChat/the-wee-norn-iron-box/README.md

 - As a **First Time Visitor**, I want to understand the main purpose of the site on my first visit
 - As a **First Time Visitor**, I want to be able to easily navigate the site
 - As a **First Time Visitor**, I want to be able to easily view/use the site on my smartphone
-- As a **First Time Visitor**, I want to be able to see what products are available to add to a subscription box
+- As a **First Time Visitor**, I want to be able to see what products are available to add to a snack box
-- As a **First Time Visitor**, I want to know the subscription price
+- As a **First Time Visitor**, I want to know the snack box price
 - As a **First Time Visitor**, I want to be able to easily register for an account
 - As a **First Time Visitor**, I want to be able to follow the company on social media platforms
 - As a **First Time Visitor**, I want to be able to contact the company with any queries I might have

-#### Subscriber
+#### Registered User

-- As a **Subscriber**, I want to be able to easily login and logout of my account
+- As a **Registered User**, I want to be able to easily login and logout of my account
-- As a **Subscriber**, I want to be able to easily update my details in my profile
+- As a **Registered User**, I want to be able to easily update my details in my profile
-- As a **Subscriber**, I want to be able to easily add and remove items from my box
+- As a **Registered User**, I want to be able to easily add and remove items from my box
-- As a **Subscriber**, I want to be able to easily cancel my subscription
-- As a **Subscriber**, I want to be able to leave a review on the site to let others know about my experience
+- As a **Registered User**, I want to be able to leave a review on the site to let others know about my experience

 #### Site Owner/Superuser

 - As a **Site Owner/Superuser**, I want to be able to add new products
 - As a **Site Owner/Superuser**, I want to be able to edit products
 - As a **Site Owner/Superuser**, I want to be able to remove products
-- As a **Site Owner/Superuser**, I want to be able to view subscribers subscription details so I know when to ship their next box
-- As a **Site Owner/Superuser**, I want to be able to view subscribers box contents so I know what products to ship in their next box
+- As a **Site Owner/Superuser**, I want to be able to view registered users order details so I know what products to add to their box

 ### Design